CMSKStarMuMu/RooSideBand/README.md

 contains:

 testSidebandFit -> program to test  RooBernsteinSideband pdf
-                   (fit&plots, re-compute the p-value, pulls studies...)
+                   (fit&plots, re-compute the p-value, pulls studies...)\\
-                   add just to save it in the repositoty
+                   add just to save it in the repository

 reaSideband     -> simple program to read&plots the bkg pdfs (angular&mass)

-namelist*lis    -> list of parameters for bkg models
+namelist\*lis    -> list of parameters for bkg models